l3wk3m/studio-booker/README.md

 **User Story - Creating a new booking**

-As a registered user I can book a course so that I can secure my spot in courses I'm interested in attending
+As a registered user I can book a course so that I can secure my spot in a space I'm interested in

 - Acceptance Criteria 1
 Given that the user is signed in